Drinking driving laws in Ireland that you should take care of

 • If you are sticking to vodka and manage to down 10 altogether, that would mean no driving for 10 hours after your final drink.

-• 12 pints and 6 vodkas with mixers and going for a proper wild night, drink in the pub for the day and then go to a nightclub and switch to the vodka.
+• 12 pints and 6 vodkas with mixers and going for a proper wild night, drinking in the pub for the day, and then going to a nightclub and switching to the vodka.
 This one will have you feeling particularly bad the next day and that is reflected in how long you have to stay off the road.
-You will have to avoid driving for 30 hours after your last drink, so basically just stay away from the car for the weekend.
+You will have to avoid driving for 30 hours after your last drink, so basically, just stay away from the car for the weekend.

 Drinking driving rules in Ireland